relund/gMOIP/README.md

 linear programming (MILP) models with up to three objectives.
 This include the polytope, integer points, ranges and iso profit curve.
 Plots of both the solution and criterion space are possible.
-For instance the non-dominated (Pareto) set for bi-objective LP/ILP/MILP programming models.
+For instance the nondominated (Pareto) set for bi-objective LP/ILP/MILP programming models.

 The package also include an `inHull` function for checking if a set of